bomonike/bomonike.github.io/ham-radio.md

 * MURS (Multi-Use Radio Service) is limited to 2W on only 5 VHF channels designed for commercial use.
 The antenna on the BTech MURS-V1 can be replaced.
 Better out in the open.

-* <a target="_blank" href="https://www.fcc.gov/wireless/bureau-divisions/mobility-division/general-mobile-radio-service-gmrs">GMRS (General Mobile Radio Service)</a> adds 8 more channels (at 462-467 MHz) to FRS.
-50W up to 35 miles = more range and clarity than CB.
+* <a target="_blank" href="https://www.fcc.gov/wireless/bureau-divisions/mobility-division/general-mobile-radio-service-gmrs">GMRS (General Mobile Radio Service)</a> adds 8 more channels (at 462-467 MHz) to FRS. <strong>50W max</strong> up to 35 miles = more range and clarity than CB.
 No-test $35 for 10 year family license.
 Text & GPS added in 2017.

     * <a target="_blank" href="https://www.repeaterbook.com/gmrs/index.php?state_id=none">U.S. GMRS Repeaters</a>, including all countries not listed above.
     <br /><br />
-* Ham/Amateur radio operators licensed at the Technician level can build their own equipment.
+* Ham/Amateur radio individual operators licensed at the Technician level can build their own equipment.

 * Ham/Amateur radio operators licensed at the General level can communicate all over the world on additional frequencies. <a target="_blank" href="https://www.amazon.com/ARRL-General-Class-License-Manual/dp/162595171X/">$29.66 BOOK: AARL manual</a>

 * LoRa (Long Range) is a proprietary patented technique to exchange <strong>text messages</strong> (which can include GPS locations) within a low-power but wide-area network (WAN) off cellular networks.
 It operates only at the <strong>915 MHz</strong> ISM radio band.
 No license needed.
 The longest is 150m, but line-of-sight range.
 Its low power, low bit rate, wireless platform used in <a target="_blank" href="https://www.instructables.com/LoRa-Mesh-Radio/">IoT applications</a>.
 Low bit rate means 0.3 to 50 kbits/s using spread spectrum modulation. [<a target="_blank" href="https://wifivitae.com/2022/12/14/lorawan-mapper-overview/">*</a>]

    * <a target="_blank" href="https://www.thethingsnetwork.org/map">LoRa Meshtastic Repeater map</a>
    <br /><br />